nus-cs2103-AY2324S2/ip/docs/README.md

     - The `INDEX` specified refers to the index number shown in the displayed task list.
 The index must be a positive integer and a valid index.<br>
 <br>
 🌟 **Example**: `delete 3`<br><br>
-✅ **Expected Outcome**: The application will remove the specified task from the task list and display a confirmation message along with the updated number of tasks in your list.<br>
+✅ **Expected Outcome**: The application will remove the specified task from the task list and display a confirmation message along with the updated number of tasks in your list.<br><br><br>

 ### <span style="color: #0B6E4F;">Finding Tasks by Keyword: `find`</span>